ImUrX/localizedbrowser/README.md

 Current features are:
 * Base letter shows all possible graphemes with it
 * If you use a grapheme it will only show items with that grapheme
-* Advanced Japanese support (romaji, hiragana shows katakana stuff, kanji dictionary WIP, and the top stuff actually applies to japanese)
+* Advanced Japanese support (romaji, hiragana shows katakana stuff, kanji dictionary, and the features above do apply to japanese too)

 To-do:
 * Pinyin support (chinese one, need to check if taiwan has something different)